Skip to main content

 ⍼ Angzarr uses Gherkin feature files as living specifications.
 The same feature files run against all language implementations, guaranteeing identical business behavior.

-Feature: Player aggregate logic
+Feature: Player fund reservation

 Scenario: Reserve funds for table buy-in